Lamenallenic acid

-Lamenallenic acid is a linear octadecatrienic fatty acid with the structural formula CH3-CH=CH-(CH2)8-CH=C=CH-(CH2)3-COOH.
+Lamenallenic acid is a linear octadecatrienic fatty acid with the structural formula CH_{3}CH=CH(CH_{2})_{8}CH=C=CH(CH_{2})_{3}COOH.
 The delta notation is 18:3-delta-5,6allene,16t.
 This is one of the rare allenic fatty acids found in nature, probably biosynthesized from laballenic acid.

 Physical properties

 Some authors have attributed the cis-configuration to the double bond in the position 16=17.

 The allene group is responsible for the marked optical activity of the acid.
 Lamenallenic acid is levorotatory with (R)-configuration.

 Discovery

 The acid was initially isolated in 1967 by Mikolajczak, Rogers, Smith, and Wolff in the seed oil of Lamium purpureum (10-16%), a plant of the Lamiaceae family.
 The compound is also found in the seed oil of other Lamiaceae: Lamium maculatum (~8%), Lamium album (~5%), Lamium amplexicaule (~5%).

 Synthesis

 The acid can be obtained by a highly enantioselective synthesis, utilizing the recently developed EATA (enantioselective allenylation of terminal alkynes) reaction and aerobic oxidation reaction.